ory/sdk/clients/client/go/docs/UpdateOrganizationOnboardingPortalLinkBody.md

 ### NewUpdateOrganizationOnboardingPortalLinkBody

-`func NewUpdateOrganizationOnboardingPortalLinkBody(enableSso bool, ) *UpdateOrganizationOnboardingPortalLinkBody`
+`func NewUpdateOrganizationOnboardingPortalLinkBody(enableScim bool, enableSso bool, ) *UpdateOrganizationOnboardingPortalLinkBody`

 NewUpdateOrganizationOnboardingPortalLinkBody instantiates a new UpdateOrganizationOnboardingPortalLinkBody object This constructor will assign default values to properties that have it defined,